fermyon/developer/content/cloud/deployment-concepts.md

 ## The Deployment Process Explained

 In the Fermyon Cloud, we host an instance of Bindle, so when you run `spin deploy`, the command will take care of:
-1. Package the application and upload it to the Fermyon Cloud, as a bindle
+1. Packaging the application and upload it to the Fermyon Cloud
-2. Create or upgrade an application, using the bindle
+2. Creating or upgrade an application, using the bindle

 There is no direct interaction with Bindle when using the Fermyon Cloud.